whentea/cplusplus/function_void.md

 }
 ```

-## Another case for function with no parameter and no return value
+## Another case for function with no argument and no return value

 ```
 int main()